Priw8/ECLplus/README.md

 ### Using custom instructions
 In your ECL source file, `#include` the `ECLplus.tecl` script from the `ECLinclude` directory in order to get instruction names and definitios of ECLplus.
 Then, you can use the new instructions freely.

+### Publishing modifications that use ECLplus
+Simply including the content of the [LICENSE.txt](LICENSE.txt) file in the mod with some way of telling that it refers to ECLplus is fine (for example, in a file called `LICENSE_ECLplus.txt`).

 ## Instruction list
 **ins_2000 series: various things that don't fall into a specific category**
 - `msgf(string format, ...)` - shows a printf-formatted message box.
 Example: `msgf("Hello from ECL!
 My id is %d", _SS ID)` (note that since this uses the `D` param type for extra parameters, prefixing with typecast is necessary as of current thecl version).
 - `printf(string format, ...)` - prints a printf-formatted string in the console, same concept as the instruction above.
 - `cls()` - clears the console.
-- `drawf(string format, float x, float y, ...)` - draws a printf-formatted string on the given coordinates in the game window (ECL coordinate system).
+- `drawf(float x, float y, string format, ...)` - draws a printf-formatted string on the given coordinates in the game window (ECL coordinate system).
 Top-left corner of the string corresponds to the coordinates given.
 It will only be drawn for 1 frame, in order to keep it displayed all the time `drawf` needs to be in a loop.
 - `drawColor(int c)` - sets color of strings drawn by `drawf`.
 Example: `drawColor(0xFF00FF00)` sets color to green.
 The order is reversed (ABGR), so this has alpha value of `FF`, blue value of `00`, green value of `FF` and red value of `00`.
 - `playMusic(string name)` - replaces currently playing music with a new one.
 The name must be the same as in `thbgm.fmt` (e.g. `th17_06.wav`).